Mango-information-systems/jquery.csvIn/README.md

 ## csvIn: jQuery plugin to process csv input

+**Disclaimer**: This code is not maintained anymore and has not been tested with more recent versions of jQuery.
+You may want to use another CSV parser, like [papaParse](https://github.com/mholt/PapaParse).

 jquery.csvIn processes csv data in javascript.
 It is especially useful to deal with input files at client side in HTML5 applications.

 It is based on [jquery.csv] plugin and extend its functionalities.